 - Do not blow your nose for two weeks

 - Keep the inside of your nose moist

 - Apply Vaseline to stitches

 - Keep your head elevated, even while sleeping, for 48 hours

 - Avoid excessive chewing for at least 7 days

 - No excessive or strenuous activity

 We will likely also provide you with additional directions, such as how to care for the dressing on your nose and when your cast can be removed if your surgery recovery will involve a cast.

-It will take some time for you to recover from a rhinoplasty.
+It will take some time for you to recover from rhinoplasty in San Antonio.
 Your initial recovery period will be the first two to three weeks after your surgery, which is when you should follow the post-op instructions most closely.
 Overall, for most people, recovery will last for about six to eight weeks, depending on the amount of work that was done.